omgnetwork/fee-burner/docs/architecture.md

 ### Microservice
 The microservice is responsible for periodically starting fees' exits and finalising those that got through the challenge period.

-#### Starting fee exit
+#### Beginning fee exit

 From time to time, the microservice should start fees' exit, having previously computed the amount of fees eligible to exit.
-Starting fee exit is calling proper method on root chain contract with specified token and amount as call arguments.
+Beginning fee exit is as simple as calling proper method on the root chain contract with specified token and amount as call arguments.

 #### Finalising fee exit

-After a challenge period, the exit fee should be sent directly to the `fee burner` - the microservice should initialise such a transaction.
+After a challenge period, the exit fee should be sent directly to the `fee-burner` - the microservice should initialise such a transaction.

 ## Interfaces

-TODO:

-## A picture is worth a thousand words

-TODO:
+## Root chain contract
+Two new public methods will be implemented in the root chain contract.
+One will be responsible for starting fee exit and the other one for finishing fee exit.
+Both method can be invoked by the operator only.

+## Fee-burner contract
+Fee-burner will provide the following interface:
+- check exchange rate of a token;
+- set exchange sate (*only operator*);
+- exchange tokens;
+- exchange `OMG`s for `ETH`;
+- receive `ETH` deposit.

+## Microservice

+The microservice will work on behalf of the operator and will use public interface of both contracts, mainly only those which usage is restricted to the operator only.
+Microservice can use `watcher` or `state` in order to compute the fees available to exit.